 Separate the whole row by lifting it up delicately at an angle.
 To separate the planks, leave them flat on the ground and slide them apart.
-If planks do not separate easy, you can slightly lift up the planks (5°) when sliding them apart (5°) when sliding them apart.
+If planks do not separate easy, you can slightly lift up the planks (5°) when sliding them apart.